danns99/GDP-Arduino/README.md

 <img src="https://latex.codecogs.com/svg.latex?\begin{bmatrix}\mathring{Z_w}%20&%20\mathring{Z_q}+mU_\infty%20\\\mathring{M_w}%20&%20\mathring{M_q}%20\\\end{bmatrix}\begin{bmatrix}w%20\\q\end{bmatrix}" title="SPO_matrices" />

 For the full longitudinal model the state-space equations are solved with a 4th order Runge-Kutta method.
-For the SPO model an analytic backwards Euler method is used for the target and scout equations.
+For the SPO model an analytic backwards Euler method is used for the target and Scout equations.
 With a backward Euler method that is solved with Newton's method for the modified Scout.

 ### Plotting Results